-This year my Christmas theme was neutral with a pink peppermint twist!
+This year I chose neutral Christmas decor with a pink peppermint twist!
 I love the fun bursts of red and pink tempered by more classic, neutral pieces!

 Estimated reading time: 8 minutes